Workshop Tzevet (Staff)

 There will be madrichimot (counselors), both Israeli and North American, working with the Workshop participants while they are in Israel to take care of needs they may have throughout the year, as well as to coordinate educational and group programming.
 These madrichimot will be in constant contact with the Workshop Rakazimot (coordinators) and the Central Office in New York.
 The Workshop participants will also be working with a number of additional coordinators and educators through the various portions of the Workshop program.
 During Shorashim, there are typically five educators who are responsible for leading the participants through their course work.

-There will be between 2-3 madrichimot working solely with Workshop during the year, depending on the number of kvutzot (groups).
-Each kvutza will have 2 madrichimot, one North American and one Israeli (from our Israeli sister youth movement, Hanoar Haoved Vehalomed).
-There will be a member of the Workshop tzevet (staff) or a coordinator on Kibbutz at all times.
-Madrichimot will travel with the Workshop participants to and from seminars and their trip to Poland.
-During Chava (mid-November– May), they will not live with the group, but will visit the groups regularly.
+There will be between 1-3 madrichimot working solely with Workshop during the program, depending on the number of kvutzot (groups).
+Each kvutza will have 1-2 madrichimot, usually one North American and one Israeli (from our Israeli sister youth movement, Hanoar Haoved Vehalomed).
+During Kehila, the madrichimot will not live with the group, but will visit the group regularly.

 Safety and Security